GriShafir/portal2ds/README.md

 5. Profit!

 ## Read this paragraph before downloading portal2ds from Releases!
-For some reason, 0.1.1-sprites and 0.1.2-sprites builds are broken on hardware (tested on DSi).
+For some reason, 0.1.1-sprites build is broken on hardware (tested on DSi).
 The game loads slowly, and buttons X and Y aren't working.
 If you have the same symptoms, then follow Compiling paragraph's steps and the game should compile better.
 I hope you have great time!